raisercostin/jcrawler/README.md

     - cache hit will be detected by hash that doesn't consider extension?
   - use blocking standard java http client (in java21 virtual threads will help)
   - ignore #fragments from urls
+  - reuse project config or overwrite some params
 - 2024-06-12
 - - write `<project>/.crawl-config.yml`
   - accepts hostnames from urls